phpwintools/wmi-scripting/docs/documentation/digging-deeper/win32-model.md

 Attributes will attempted to be casted to the given type if defined within this array.
 All definitions of `$attribute_casting` are merged from the models ancestors by default.
 This allows you to define `$attribute_casting` in both a parent and a child without risk of having the values overridden.
-In the case where both the child and parent class both define the same attribute to be casteds the child casting will be used.
+In the case where both the child and parent class both define the same attribute to be casted the child casting will be used.

 ```php
 Available castings